 Don’t worry though, there’s a couple of safe swimming spots further along the track.

-If you don’t have you’re on vehical, but still want to visit Litchfield National Park, check out these day tours from Darwin!
+If you don’t have you’re on vehical, but still want to do a Litchfield National Park day trip, check out these day tours from Darwin!

 Wangi Falls and plunge pool

-This was one of our favourites in the National Park.
+This was one of our favourite Litchfield National Park waterfalls.
 Again, it was very quiet but we’re putting it down to the time of year.
 The big car park, ample amount of BBQ’s and a big toilet/changing block suggest that in the peak season this gets packed.
 And we’re not surprised by that.

 Next to Wangi Falls, you’ll find the forest canopy walk that takes you through a flying fox bat colony, up to a lookout and then you can either turn back (like we did) or continue on the 2 hours walk back the car park via the top of the waterfalls.
 I imagine in the cooler weather it’s a beautiful walk, in 42’c it wasn’t something we planned to do.

-Tjaeteba Falls is probably the most disappointing on the list but that’s just our opinion.
+Tjaeteba Falls is probably the most disappointing of the Litchfield National Park waterfalls but that’s just our opinion.
 You can’t really see the falls from the lookout, and the plunge pool at the top is the only place accessible for a swim – although it’s croc safe.

 It’s a 2.7km return walk on rocky, slightly uphill terrain, but if you have it to yourself when you get there, the serenity is beautiful and definitely worth it.
-If you’re on a tight schedule though and need to skip something; this would be it.
+If you’re on a tight schedule though and need to skip one of the Litchfield National Park waterfalls; this would be the one.

-This is without a doubt the most impressive of them all.
+This is without a doubt the most impressive of all of the Litchfield National Park waterfalls.
 NT Parks and Wildlife have clearly spent heaps of money upgrading the lookouts here and levelling the paths – not that that’s what we look for at places like this!

 Tolmer Falls lookout not only has great views of the beautiful waterfall, but it’s in the perfect location to look out over the valley too.
 There’s also a long hike from here but again, 41’c heat put us off doing it.